awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## KinesisCrudPolicy: Gives Permission to Create, Publish, and Delete a Kinesis Stream<a name="kinesis-crud-policy"></a>
+## KinesisCrudPolicy: Gives Permission to Create, Publish, and Delete an Amazon Kinesis Stream<a name="kinesis-crud-policy"></a>

 ```
         "Statement": [